trustmaster/trustmaster.github.io.src/content/post/solid_principles_in_short_poems.md

-+++
-categories = ["Software Design"] comments = true date = "2018-03-12T22:33:45+01:00"
+---
+categories: ["Development"]
+comments: true
+date: "2018-03-12T22:33:45+01:00"
-description = "An entertaining summary of SOLID design principles, with common sense shortcuts and simple poetry" draft = false image = "/img/post-bg.jpg" tags = ["architecture"] title = "SOLID design principles in short poems"
+description: "An entertaining summary of SOLID design principles, with common sense shortcuts and simple poetry"

-+++
+draft: false
+image: "/img/post-bg.jpg"
+tags: ["architecture"]
+title: "SOLID design principles in short poems"
+---

 Software Design is hard.
 It is complicated, it takes years to learn (in a sense that you really know what you are doing and why, compared to just copying and pasting something that you read somewhere) and sometimes it is counter-intuitive.